 Editor's note: This clause documents the common architecture assumptions identified for the study.
 This is primarily defined as based on the decisions in SA2 as well as the existing functions in earlier Gs.

-4.2 Requirements
+4.2 Use cases and requirements